Saranshrai23/practice-git/trivy_poc.md

 # 1. Purpose

 The purpose of this POC is to demonstrate dependency vulnerability scanning using Trivy on Python-based services.

-Modern applications use multiple third-party libraries and packages.
-If these dependencies contain known vulnerabilities, they can introduce security risks into the application.

-This POC focuses on scanning:

-* Attendance API
-* Notification Worker

-The objective is to identify vulnerable dependencies, analyze security findings, and generate reports using Trivy filesystem scanning.
+The scan was performed on the Attendance API and Notification Worker to identify vulnerable dependencies and generate security reports using Trivy filesystem scanning.

 ---